OBITORASU/My-Hacking-Writeups/README.md

-# My Collection of CTF and Vulnerable box writeups
+# My Collection of CTF and boot2root box writeups

 ## Description
 This is a collection of some of the interesting challenges I came accross in the CTF events I participated in as well as all the boot2root boxes I have solved on platforms like TryHackMe and HackTheBox.
 Hopefully I will keep updating this repository with new content for every new event I attend or box I solve.